matteonerini/augmented-pin-authentication/README.md

 Nerini, M.; Favarelli, E.; Chiani, M. [Augmented PIN Authentication through Behavioral Biometrics](https://www.mdpi.com/1424-8220/22/13/4857).
 Sensors 2022, 22, 4857. https://doi.org/10.3390/s22134857

-If you use this code or any modified part of it, please cite our original paper.
+If you use this code or any modified part of it, please cite our paper.

 ## Abstract